ic-labs/django-icekit/docs/architecture/conventions.rst

 ICEkit models and content plugins are portable, which means the code can be moved without affecting table names or migration history.

-This is useful to cleanly extend ICEkit functionality beyond what can be accomplished by subclassing.
+This is useful to cleanly extend functionality beyond what can be accomplished by subclassing.

 For more, see :doc:`../topics/portable-apps`